January 20, 2015

 My Dear Brothers and Sisters in Christ,

-Thank you for your prayers, support and your love as we begin our 9th year of ministry together.
+Thank you for your prayers, support and your love as we begin our 10th year of ministry together.
 The Lord indeed will make a way!

 The Reverend Fulton L. Porter, III, M.D., M.Div.